codists/English-In-CS-Books/m.md

 - myriad: myrias("ten thousand")

 c/adj.
-Originally, myriad referred to the number ten thousand(10,000), but over time, it came to mean a very large or countless number of sth.
+Originally, myriad referred to the number ten thousand(10,000), but over time, it came to mean a very large or countless number of sth(无数的)。

 - 示例